Generalized Eigen Decomposition

 1-element Array{Complex{Float64},1}:

-The sigma and which keywords interact: the description of eigenvalues searched for by which do not necessarily refer to the eigenvalue problem $Av = Bv\lambda$, but rather the linear operator constructed by the specification of the iteration mode implied by sigma.
+0.0 + 4.000000000000002imThe sigma and which keywords interact: the description of eigenvalues searched for by which do not necessarily refer to the eigenvalue problem $Av = Bv\lambda$, but rather the linear operator constructed by the specification of the iteration mode implied by sigma.

-real or complexinverse with level shift sigma$(A - \sigma B )^{-1}B = v\nu$
+| real or complex | inverse with level shift sigma | $(A - \sigma B )^{-1}B = v\nu$ |